skip to Main Content

 Don’t be fooled by fancy colours or shapes; not all leaves print well.
 It is not the colour on the leaf but the tannin that it holds.
 Every country has it’s best ones and more are discovered by testing all the time.

-I love my many maples as well as rose, sumac, weigela, some oak, plum not to mention the wonderful eucalyptus available to some.
+I love the many maples species available as well as rose leaves, sumac, Weigela, some oak leaves, liquidambars, plum, black walnut, blackberry leaves, not to mention the wonderful eucalyptus leaves available to some.

-Take note how colours are not printed as they were.
-There are ways to have brighter colours but rarely the exact colour seen before steaming.
+Take note how colours do not always print as the colours that you see.
+There are ways to have brighter colours but rarely the exact brilliant colours seen before heat processing.

 Protein Fibres print well:

-It’s inexpensive to test on old cotton sheets but lovely silk fabrics prints so easily and well.
+It’s inexpensive to test on old cotton sheets but lovely silk fabrics print & take up dyes so easily.
 How exciting is it when the bundle gives you the hint of great things to come?!
-Don’t despair when not every print is great.
+‘But don’t despair when not every print is great; that makes the great ones more special!

 Wool is also a protein fibre and also loves to accept the tannic prints.
 Wool does not hold moisture well so it brings it’s own challenges but it’s worth it!